nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Repeats past route search history.<br>
 Format : `repeat history` → `REPEAT_ENTRY`
-- When the `repeat` command is entered, NUSMaze will show a list of past route searches.
+- When the `repeat history` command is entered, NUSMaze will show a list of past route searches.

 - Followed by a prompt asking for the `REPEAT_ENTRY` index that you want to repeat.